jtrudell/go-rails-repos/README.md

 ```

 ## Why?
-Because at work, we had a bash script that did this but it was slow.
-This is faster, because of concurrency.
+Because at work we have a bash script that does this but it is slow.
+This is faster, because of concurrency (and, depending on your computer, parallelism using GOMAXPROCS).
 Also, Go is fun.